FUMC Serves Locally with Community Partners

 Founded in 2012, Getsemani Community Garden grows food for those in need, offers neighbors a place to garden, and provides lessons on how to garden.
 Garden volunteers meet Tuesday and Friday mornings at Getsemani Community Garden, 412 E. 19th St, 9:00 AM–12:00 PM.

-Quail Valley Outreach
+Friends of Quail Valley

 The Quail Valley Neighborhood mission work, which is a partnership between FUMC Georgetown and The Salvation Army Georgetown Service Center, is focused on providing meaningful recreation and social opportunities for kids and families within the greatest area of need in the Annie Purl Elementary attendance zone.
 All events are located at the corner of Quail Valley and Katy Lane unless noted.